 The UN Resident Coordinator Office

-The UN Country Team, representing the UN development system in Libya, is comprised of 17 resident and non-resident UN Agencies, Funds and Programmes and UNSMIL working to support implementation of the Sustainable Development Goals for all people in Libya.
+The UN Country Team, representing the UN development system in Libya, is comprised of 19 resident and non-resident UN Agencies, Funds and Programmes and UNSMIL working to support implementation of the Sustainable Development Goals for all people in Libya.

 The purpose of the UN Resident Coordinator Office (RCO) is to maximize, through strategic coordination, the work of the UNCT to provide a collective, coherent, and integrated response to national priorities and needs, within the framework of the Sustainable Development Goals (SDGs) and other international commitments.

-The UN in Libya has in place a United Nations Sustainable Development Cooperation Framework for 2023-25 that guides its collective work in support of Libya’s implementation of the 2030 Agenda and the SDGs.
+The UN in Libya has in place a United Nations Sustainable Development Cooperation Framework for 2023-26 that guides its collective work in support of Libya’s implementation of the 2030 Agenda and the SDGs.
 To support implementation of the 2030 Agenda and the SDGs, the UN aims to advance political stability and reconciliation, including through unification of more effective, democratic, inclusive, and representative national institutions.
 Work is underway to support the unification and strengthening of security, justice, rule of law, and human rights institutions to enable them to better promote and protect human rights based on the principles of inclusivity, non-discrimination, and equality.
-The UN in Libya is also focused on working with counterparts on sustainable economic development, social and human capital and
+The UN in Libya is also focused on working with counterparts on sustainable economic development, social and human capital.

 The Office of the UN Resident Coordinator in Libya performs the following key functions:

-• Strategic planning
+- Strategic planning

-• Development economics
+- Development economics

-• Partnerships and development finance
+- Partnerships and development finance

-• Data and results management and reporting
+- Data and results management and reporting

-• Communications and advocacy
+- Communications and advocacy

 The UN Resident Coordinator in Libya